B-014: Next-Gen Banking: Design Thinking for Future-Ready Financial Solutions

 (8) Track Record

-Since 2017, we have successfully delivered more than 550 Design Thinking training classes across various sectors, including businesssocial servicepublic service, and education throughout Hong Kong, Mainland China, and Asia.
+Since 2017, we have successfully delivered more than 700 Design Thinking training classes across sectors, such as businesssocial servicepublic service, and education, in Hong Kong, Mainland China, and across Asia.

-As the exclusive representative of the globally renowned DesignThinkers Academy in China, we offer programs that not only provide internationally recognized Design Thinking certifications but are also facilitated by globally accredited specialists in Design Thinking.
-Our commitment to excellence ensures that each program meets the highest standards, tailored to empower professionals at all levels with cutting-edge skills and innovative methodologies.
+As the exclusive representative of the globally renowned DesignThinkers Academy in China, we offer programs that not only provide internationally recognized Design Thinking certifications but are also facilitated by globally accredited Design Thinking specialists.
+Our commitment to excellence ensures that each program meets the highest standards and is tailored to empower professionals at all levels with cutting-edge skills and innovative methodologies.

 For more Design Thinking Courses for Other Sectors and Management Areas, please click here